 In 2007, after I had graduated from medical school, I attended a conference where I had a huge breakthrough in my health journey.
 I had spent countless hours learning about nutrition and mind-body medicine, but I didn’t have a systematic approach that I could apply to my greatly improved, albeit ever-present symptoms.

 Mark Hyman, M.D. spoke passionately about Functional Medicine and its systems-wide approach to the healing.
 He spoke about inflammation, detoxification, elimination, and energy in a way that really resonated with me.
-Then he mentioned that gluten sensitivity presented in many, vague ways – including irritable bowel syndrome and migraine headaches – affecting many of these same systems that he described.
+Then he mentioned that food sensitivities presented in many, vague ways – including irritable bowel syndrome and migraine headaches – affecting many of these same systems that he described.

 I decided right then and there to eliminate gluten, dairy, and all forms of processed foods from my diet, and within a week, my bowels were normal for the first time in years, and within a month, I was almost migraine free.